The Unique Needs of Gifted Students

 Achievement alone does not separate gifted learners from non-gifted learners, says Laurie Alisat, Assistant Principal at Westmount Charter School, a school exclusively for gifted students in Calgary, AB.
 Gifted learners “live in the world with intensity,” she says.
 “That intensity is around some intellectual curiosities.”

 Some gifted students demonstrate their giftedness by quickly answering questions and participating well in class.
 Others withdraw, and may seem unengaged with the material.
 They may be slow to respond.
 That doesn’t mean they don’t understand what’s being taught, says Alisat.
 It’s more likely that they’re considering multiple ways to approach a subject.
 Sorting through all that material takes time.
-Most classrooms and teaching methods prioritize speed and don’t allow students the extra time to process information, says Alisat.
+Most classrooms and teaching methods prioritize speed and don’t allow students the extra time to process information, Alisat adds.

 They’re motivated by a challenge, not an outcome.
 “They will achieve at high levels because of their interest and their desire to learn,” says Alisat, “not because they’re after that 98 percent.”